rywible/wrela6/docs/design/compiler-pipeline-design.md

 backends need a shared target-independent lowering point below OptIR.

 The standard library participates in this shape as source.
-The module graph may load a default vendored stdlib, a user fork, or no stdlib at all.
+The module graph may load the compiler-shipped sysroot stdlib from `stdlib/wrela-std`, an ejected/user-edited stdlib source tree, or no stdlib at all.
 After module loading, stdlib modules and project modules follow the same frontend, semantic, HIR, proof, and codegen path.